proxytranslation/user-docs/workbench/navigation/navigation.md

 ### Closing the Search Field

-It is important to remember that the search field also operates as a **filter**: as long as it is active, segments will be filtered based on its contents regardless of being in All entries view or on a specific page.
+It is important to remember that the search field is also a **filter**: as long as it is active, segments will be filtered based on its contents regardless of being in All entries view or on a specific page.

 If you wish to restore full view of segments, clear the search field and send an empty search.Use the close button next to the Search